moses-smt/mosesdecoder/vw/README.md

 The `path` variable points to the file (prefix) where features will be written.
 Currently, threads write to separate files (maybe subject to change sooner or later): `features.txt.1`, `features.txt.2` etc.

+`vwtrainer` creates the translation option collection for each input sentence but does not run decoding.
+Therefore, you probably want to disable expensive feature functions such as the language model (LM score is not used by VW features at the moment).

 Currently, classification is implemented using VW's `csoaa_ldf` scheme with quadratic features which take the product of the source namespace (`s`, contains label-independent features) and the target namespace (`t`,  contains label-dependent features).

 To train VW in this setting, use the command: